SIS-data-analysis/.github/profile/README.md

 ## Background knowledge
 A background in introductory statistics—-equivalent to SIS-600-—is necessary for this course.
-So I will assume familiarity with descriptive statistics (e.g., means, standard deviations), hypothesis testing (through linear regression), and basic statistical computing (e.g., R or Stata).
+So I will assume familiarity with descriptive statistics (e.g., means, standard deviations), hypothesis testing (through linear regression), and basic statistical programming (e.g., R or Stata).